-The company's Workers Association chairman, Lee Chung-bun, said the association had not received any complaint from the laid-off workers.
-He added that he did not learn about y-offs until yesterday afternoon. affected had been compensated the lay-offs until Those
+The company's Workers Association Chairman, Lee Chung-bun, said the association had not received any complaint the laid-off workers, his added that he did not learn about the lay-offs until yesterday afternoon.
 Those affected had been compensated according to labour regulations.

-"As far as I know, most of the dismissed workers are those employed on daily basis and I haven't heard any complaints or discontent from them," he adverse economic situation.
+"As far as I know, most of the dismissed workers are those employed on daily basis and I haven't heard any complaints or discontent from them," he said.

-Meanwhile an employers' association yesterday pointed out that employees should be prepared to tolerate a lower salary increase owing to the current Meanwhile recession.
+Meanwhile an employers' association yesterday pointed out that employees should be prepared to tolerate a lower salary increase owing to the current recession.